Tyler Burey

-Tyler David Sylvester Burey (born 9 January 2001) is an English footballer who plays as a midfielder for Championship side Millwall.
+Tyler David Sylvester Burey (born 18 June 2001) is an English professional footballer who plays as a winger for Bosnian Premier League club Zrinjski Mostar.

 Career

 On 6 November 2018, Burey made his AFC Wimbledon debut in the EFL Trophy as the Dons beat Stevenage 4–0.
 He then made his Wimbledon league debut in a 2–0 away defeat to Charlton Athletic.
 On 28 June 2019, Burey signed for Millwall after turning down a contract offer from AFC Wimbledon, with the two clubs agreeing a compensation fee.
 Burey made his Millwall debut as a late substitute in a 4–1 win against Huddersfield Town.

 On 5 August 2021, it was announced that Burey had joined EFL League Two club Hartlepool United on loan until January 2022.
 He made his Hartlepool debut as a late substitute in a 1–0 victory against Crawley Town and assisted the winner for Gavan Holohan.
 On 14 August 2021, Burey scored his first professional goal in a 3–2 defeat to Barrow.
-7 days later, Burey added his 2nd goal for the club against Walsall - beating his man and driving into the box, before curling an effort high into the far corner.
-On 28 August 2021, Burey netted his 3rd senior goal in a 2-1 win over rivals Carlisle United, receiving the ball from Will Goodwin on the edge of the box and curling an unstoppable effort into the top corner.
-This was Burey’s 3rd goal for the club in 4 games.
+A week later, Burey added his second goal for the club against Walsall - beating his man and driving into the box, before curling an effort high into the far corner.
+On 28 August 2021, Burey netted his third senior goal in a 2–1 win over rivals Carlisle United, receiving the ball from Will Goodwin on the edge of the box and curling an unstoppable effort into the top corner.
+This was Burey's third goal for the club in four games.

 He was named as Millwall's Young Player of the Season for 2021–22.

+In August 2023, he joined Danish Superliga side OB on a three-year deal.
+On 10 January 2024, Burey joined League One club Oxford United on loan for the remainder of the season.
+On 29 August 2024, after his loan spell in Oxford, OB confirmed that they had terminated Burey's contract by mutual agreement, despite him originally having a deal until June 2026.

+On 19 October 2024 Burey signed for Carlisle United on a deal until January 2025.
+On 8 January, it was confirmed that Burey would leave the club at the end of January.

+On 6 February 2025, Burey joined Bosnian Premier League club Igman Konjic.

+On 16 June 2025, Burey signed for Bosnian champions Zrinjski Mostar on a two-year deal.
+In the summer of 2025, he made his European cup debut in the Champions League qualifiers, starting with a match against San Marinese team AC Virtus.